Free Shipping on retail orders over $100, use code FREESHIPPING100

 Cecilia's Two Black Emmer Loaves

 I know the above image is not a pretty picture but we can’t all be pretty and I do like to hydrate the yeast (even when it is instant) AND the salt.
-And I am ALWAYS making and baking bread around my other work in the mill so I shortcut stuff all the time.
-Plus I HATE dishes.
-With this little method I can hydrate the salt and the yeast all in one bowl.

-Mix until fully incorporated (about one minute) then stretch and fold three times every twenty minutes.
-Cover and rise for another hour in the bowl until almost doubled and you see the beginnings of bubbles on the surface.
+Cover and let rise in the bowl until almost doubled and you see the beginnings of bubbles on the surface.
 In the winter this proofing time will be a bit longer.
-In high summer with high humidity have that oven on before you think you will need it because your proofing time will be shorter.
+In high summer your proofing time will be shorter.
 So keep an eye on your dough.

 Have a Dutch Oven heating in a 450F oven, (I use a three quart Dutch Oven when I am baking a single loaf), tighten and score your boule and drop it into the Dutch Oven (or Challenger Bread Pan with a little ice), bake twenty minutes with the lid on and 25 minutes with the lid off.

-Black Emmer Bread
+Hearty 100% Black Emmer Bread

-Mix until fully incorporated (about one minute) then stretch and fold three times every twenty minutes.
+Mix all ingredients until fully incorporated (about one minute) then stretch and fold three times every twenty minutes.
 Cover and rise for about an hour in the bowl until almost doubled and you see the beginnings of bubbles on the surface.

 When it is almost fully proofed turn it out onto the counter and prepare your boule in your favorite way.
 Let the boule sit either on the counter or in your proofing basket for 10 - 15 minutes to puff up again.